chillr/c4bapidoc/server_side_api_reference.md

 ##### Response Format
 The response has 2 fields - _status_ and _data_ as a JSON.
 The _data_ is a Base64 encrypted JSON block which needs to be decrypted in order to reveal the actual status response.
-Please see Response Decryption for details on how to decrypt.
+Please see [Encryption Schemes](encryption_schemes.md) for details on how to decrypt.

 ##### Response Fields